novillo-cs/lab_07_usaco/README.md

 ## Directions:

 * Implement the solution for the bronze and silver problems.
-The following method must be implemented in files Bronze.java and Silver.java.
-Do NOT change change method signature, if you do, you will lose points.
+The following method must be implemented in the files Bronze.java and Silver.java.
+Do NOT change the method signature, if you do, you will lose points.

 ```public static long solve(String input_filename)```